 There was a chorus.

 ‘Then she’ll stop.’
-There was nodding of appreciation all round.
+There was appreciative nodding all round.
 ‘However, if she stops, you have to give me another way to find out what’s going on.
 The police are not an option, as I think we’re all agreed.
 So I need suggestions.’

 That was a step too far for the thinking processes of most of them, they were just happy the damned girl had been stopped.

-That last point was one likely to make an impression – they did see that they needed to clear this up themselves.
+That last point was the one most likely to impress – they did see that they needed to clear this up themselves.
 Miles went on.
 ‘The damage, the scuppering, is being done at dockside or at least before the heads.
 It’s someone in your crews.’